cornerStone-Dev/c_types/README.md

 # c_type_parsing

-Requires lemon tool from sqlite3 source repository.
+Requires gcc, make, and re2c.
+If on Ubunutu intall build-essential and re2c.

-Requires re2c, which is available via your friendly package manager.
+Uses lemon and sqlite3, but the Makefile will take care of that for you.

-Requires sqlite3.^
+Clone from git, then `$ make`

 Browse the Makefile for more information.

-^No code actually using sqlite 3 yet.
+>No code actually using sqlite 3 yet.